Features

 nameTypeDefaultDescription

-Namespace
+Namespace and imports

 Namespaces are useful when using multiple schemas in order to avoid name collisions, also great for microservices to define their own schema.